 This table shows the number of students who were enrolled in Computer Science and Information Technology (IT) courses by grade and subject area.
 Students are counted more than once if they were enrolled in courses across multiple subject areas.
-The last two rows show the number of students enrolled in Advanced Placement (AP) or International Baccalaureate (IB) courses and Dual Enrollment courses by subject areas.
-Students are not offered are grayed out.
+The last two rows show the number of students enrolled in Advanced Placement (AP) or International Baccalaureate (IB) courses and Dual Enrollment courses by subject area.
+Subject areas where AP/IB courses are not offered are grayed out.